MTF Voice Training

 Do female hormones change the voice?
 Does estrogen make my voice higher?
 These are questions we hear fairly often.
 The short answer is no – estrogen will not reduce the size of the voice box or shorten the vocal folds.
 Female hormones may influence feeling and behavior, however, and this may have a modest positive impact on voice feminization therapy.
 For that reason, voice training is still ultimately necessary to achieve a fully feminine voice that most trans feminine people will be happy with.

 How long does MTF voice training take?
 It depends on the person and their goals, but typically we see trans people achieve voice feminization that they are happy with in 3-6 months.

 We use a fusion of techniques in our voice training: techniques developed by speech language pathologists such as Kathe Perez, voice training techniques from classical singing, Alexander Technique, and exercise science.
 During voice feminization training, our instructors will work with you on these elements:

 For adult feminine voices, that is pitch in the E3-C4 range (you can check these pitches on a virtual keyboard like this one).
 To produce a higher pitch consistently, the vocal folds must learn how to stretch longer and do so frequently – our approach is slow and gradual, which minimizes fatigue on the vocal folds.

 2. Raising the voice box and narrowing the throat

 A feminine vocal tract creates a softer sound.
 Over time, you can sustain this softer, brighter sound as your new norm.
-There are many approaches to how to achieve this in voice therapy/voice training, what’s important is finding what works best for you.
+There are many approaches to how to achieve this in voice feminization therapy, what’s important is finding what works best for you.